-Emergency Dispatch 937-653-3409 Madison County Sheriff Department (Non-emerge ncy crime reporting)614-879-9057 To report suspicious activity on campus Dean of Students 740-857-1311 ext.
-115, 740-604-6180 Operations Manager 740-857-1311 ext.
-105, 937-303-2651
+Emergency Dispatch 937-653-3409

+Madison County Sheriff Department (Non-emergency crime reporting) 614-879-9057

+To report suspicious activity on campus

+Dean of Students , 740-604-6180

+Operations Manager , 937-303-2651

 Purpose

 Rosedale Bible College is committed to the safety and security of its students and employees.
 The Annual Security Report and Annual Fire Safety Reports are one way to foster a safe and secure environment.
 It is important that students, staff, and faculty are all familiar with the information contained in this report in order to know how to best protect themselves and what responses to take in case of an emergency.
 This report is also made available to prospective students and employees to aid them in making college and employment decisions.